 List 20 things you appreciate about yourself, written or aloud

-By highlight what we appreciate in ourselves, and actively reminding ourselves, we are actively promoting self confidence, self-belief, and the belief of what we’re capable of, regardless of outside situations or pressures.
+By highlighting what we appreciate in ourselves, and actively reminding ourselves, we are actively promoting self-confidence, self-belief, and the belief of what we’re capable of, regardless of outside situations or pressures.
 This strength and confidence rooted from within in an essential ingredient for mental toughness and strong mental.

 Additionally, research shows that self confidence and a positive mindset lead to the ingraining of positive habits more deeply and more quickly essentially make our 75 day challenge easier and more effective.

 Spend 20 minutes being still – meditate or just sit quietly allowing your mind to calm